Have you been told you have protein in your urine during pregnancy?

 - Medical conditions, such as heart disease, kidney disease diabetes, leukemia, lupus, rheumatoid arthritis, and sickle cell anemia.

-Your care provider will take into account the amount of protein indicated and your health history, as well as any other symptoms you may be experiencing.
+If you test positive to protein in your urine during pregnancy, your care provider will take into account the amount of protein indicated and your health history, as well as any other symptoms you may be experiencing.

 This will help determine what the course of action should be.
 Further laboratory testing may be needed, to see if there is infection present.